 LifeRing Secular Recovery

-Much like the 12-step philosophy, LifeRing Secular Recovery group meetings offer support to those who are in recovery from drug and alcohol dependence but who feel uncomfortable with the spiritual aspect of traditional 12-step groups.
-Through positive social support and reinforcement, LifeRing utilizes meetings and a workbook called “Recovery by Choice” that is designed to help those learning how to live without drugs and alcohol to build a solid foundation in abstinence.
+LifeRing Secular Recovery group meetings offer support to those who are in recovery from addiction but who feel uncomfortable with the spiritual aspect of traditional 12-step groups.
+Through positive social support and reinforcement, it utilizes meetings and a workbook called “Recovery by Choice” designed to help you build a solid foundation in abstinence.

 The 3-S Philosophy

 LifeRing Secular Recovery groups are based on what they term the “3-S” philosiphy of recovery.
 These include:

 - Sobriety: In LifeRing, sobriety is defined by abstinence from all drugs and alcohol.

 - Secularity: Your religious beliefs are your own in LifeRing; no spiritual view of any kind, including atheism, is supported by the group mentality.
 Rather than being dependent upon a Higher Power, LifeRing participants focus on sustained sobriety through human efforts.